- Original Pitch-an-Idea Grant Application (PDF), Final Narrative (PDF)

 - Decide on programming format and create handouts

 Will you have one-off programs, multi-sessions, invite many for large events, or focus on small classes?
-Uke programming options (pdf), Tutorial handout, Sample agenda for 4 week class (both Google docs)
+Uke programming options (PDF), Tutorial handout (Google docs), Sample agenda for 4 week class (PDF)

 - Schedule programming and book space in the library.